Howard Middle School 2019-2020 Algebra 1 Honors Syllabus

 Grading Policy: A student’s overall grade in the course represents how well the student was able to demonstrate mastery of content on formative and summative assignments and assessments given at specific times throughout the semester.
 The final exam grade represents the level of demonstrated mastery of all course content at the end of the semester.

 - These will be given at the middle and end of each topic/unit.
-Since one of the goals of this class is mastery, students obtaining a grade of 70% or lower will be required to make corrections on any problems missed on tests.
-If you receive lower than a 70% on a test, parents will be required to sign the test and you will return it to me with corrections.
+Since one of the goals of this class is mastery, students may make corrections on any problems missed on tests.
+Students will receive half credit for corrected work.

 - As our schedule allows there will be several projects assigned during the school year in addition to the regularly assigned homework.